 Simply put, how active is the relationship?
 By tracking the count and type of engagements you can know a lot about the relationship.
 So tracking every meeting, QBR (Quarterly business review), EBR (Executive business review), OBR (Onboarding business review), training session, onboarding session can be very effective if getting ahead of churn.

 Having the data of the number of support tickets raised and what frequency helps you monitor the health of the account.
 If a customer is raising support tickets means he is using your product.
-Monitoring the resolution rendered and satisfaction help you gauge how engaged your customer is with your product.
+Monitoring the resolution rendered and satisfaction helps you gauge how engaged your customer is with your product.
 No support tickets are risk alerts indicating the customer is not deriving value from your product and the propensity to customer churn is very high.

 Net Promoter Score (NPS)